We’re excited to tell about our latest CodeRED enhancement, the New Residential Registration Feature.

-Pittsfield, MA - In a collaborative effort to enhance communication and safety, The City of Pittsfield has contracted with a national organization that provides high-speed notifications to all residents in case of an emergency.
-CodeRED, a web-based system provided by Emergency Communications Network, will roll out in Pittsfield during the month of September, which is National Emergency Preparedness month.
+The City of Pittsfield has contracted with a national organization that provides high-speed notifications to all residents in case of an emergency.
+CodeRED, a web-based system provided by Emergency Communications Network, has been rolled out in Pittsfield.
 Once the system is in place, phone, text and email messages can be sent to thousands of citizens in minutes, targeting specific areas of Pittsfield or the entire city.

 City-wide calls are only activated in the event of a serious weather or other emergency.
 Targeted messages can let residents in a neighborhood know of missing children, road closures, hydrant flushing, mosquito spraying and other news that is specific to them.
 All residents with public phone numbers will be called in the event of a serious emergency, but residents can opt out of receiving non-emergency calls that are specific to their neighborhood.